 It can be very serious because it can stop blood going to your lungs.
 Fast medical treatment can be lifesaving.

-The symptoms of a pulmonary embolism can sometimes be difficult to recognise because they can vary between different people.
-And the symptoms of a blood clot to the lungs are also seen in many other lung conditions.
+The symptoms of a pulmonary embolism vary between different people and how large the clot is.
+Sometimes a small pulmonary embolism may cause no symptoms at all.
+The symptoms of a blood clot to the lungs are also seen in other lung conditions.

 - chest pain

 - feeling short of breath

 - coughing up blood

 - feeling faint or even passing out.